 Tax Risk.
-Any proposed or actual changes in income tax rates or the tax-exempt status of interest income from Municipal Securities can significantly affect the demand for and supply, liquidity and marketability of Municipal Securities.
+Any proposed or actual changes in income tax rates or the tax-exempt status of interest income from fixed income securities issued by or on behalf of states, territories and possessions of the United States (including the District of Columbia) and the political subdivisions, agencies and instrumentalities thereof ("Municipal Securities") can significantly affect the demand for and supply, liquidity and marketability of Municipal Securities.
 Such changes may affect the Fund's net asset value and ability to acquire and dispose of Municipal Securities at desirable yield and price levels.